zhangyi-hu/pymcef/README.rst

 `Linear Programming: Foundations and Extensions`_ and paper `Frontiers of Stochastically Nondominated Portfolios`_

-This algorithm is very efficient, starting with lagrangian multiplier being infinite and the optimal portfolio being 100% in the asset with largest average return, only portfolios on the efficient frontier will be visited.
+This algorithm is very efficient, starting with lagrangian multiplier being infinite and the optimal portfolio being 100% in the asset with the largest average return, only portfolios on the efficient frontier will be visited.
 With the product of number of assets and number of simulated return less than 10 million, the time needed to construct the full efficient frontier is less than 1 minute.